Badges of the United States Navy: Aviation Warfare

+On 25 May 2023 the first Air Vehicle Pilot insighia were awarded to Warrant Officers qualified to pilot the Navy's unmanned aerial vehicles.

 The Enlisted Aviation Warfare Specialist (EAWS) insignia is earned by sailors who demonstrate an in-depth knowledge of Naval Aviation.
 The EAWS designation may be earned by both enlisted Naval Aircrew and non-flying enlisted support personnel in Naval Aviation.
 EAWS status does not require any sort of actual flight experience or flight status in a flight crew capacity.

-In 2009, the United States Navy converted the Naval Aircrew insignia from a qualification to a warfare designator like the Enlisted Aviation Warfare Specialist, Enlisted Submarine Warfare Specialist, and Enlisted Surface Warfare Specialist.
-The title was changed from Naval Aircrew (NAC) to Naval Aircrew Warfare Specialist (NAWS).
-Per MILPERSMAN 1220-020.

-Naval Aircrew Warfare Specialist (NAWS): Sailors must be qualified aircrew members; possess an eligible Navy enlisted classification of 78XX, 82XX, 8401, or 94XX; and be assigned to flying duty in an eligible billet for their NEC.
-Candidates must complete a positional qualification for the respective aircraft in which they fly within 18 months of reporting to a permanent duty station.
-See MilPersMan Article 1220-020.
-See further down this article for more on Naval Aircrew insignia.

 Other insignia for qualification in specialized areas exists for Flight Surgeons, Flight Nurses, Experimental Psychologists/Physiologists, Observers/Flight Meteorologists, and Supply Corps personnel.
 With the exception of the Naval Aviation Supply Corps insignia, all of the above insignia require the wearer to be, or have been, on some sort of flight status in naval aircraft.
 Naval Aviation Supply Corps qualification does not require any sort of actual flight experience or flight status in a flight crew capacity.

 In December 2009, the first of the new Professional Aviation Maintenance Officer (PAMO) warfare designators and insignia were awarded.
 The PAMO community consists of aerospace maintenance duty officers, aviation maintenance limited duty officers, and aviation maintenance chief warrant officers.
 Complete eligibility requirements can be found in OPNAVINST.
 1412.11.
 Like the Naval Aviation Supply Corps qualification, the Professional Aircraft Maintenance Officer qualification also does not require any sort of actual flight experience or flight status in a flight crew capacity.